Samuel L. M. Barlow II: Career

 His compositional style was conservative for his day, and he once stated that he wrote "tunes that wouldn't shock Papa Brahms."
 He frequently explored new performance techniques and practices in his music.
 In addition, he used slide projections to accompany his adaptation of Babar.

 Barlow lived much of his life in New York City, where he promoted classical music in various civic and professional organizations for several decades.
 He was the first chairman of the New York City Community Chorus.
 He was also a regular contributor to the journal Modern Music, published by the American League of Composers.
-In the 1950s he served as the President of the board of the American Opera Society.
+In the 1950s he was president of the board of the American Opera Society.

 Marriages

 Samuel L. M. Barlow married Evelyn Harris Brown on April 25, 1916, at New York City.
 Evelyn, a noted diseuse who had performed on both sides of the Atlantic, had previously been married to Herbert Pomeroy Brown, a Wall Street broker.
 Their only child, daughter Audrey Townsend, was born in 1917.
 Their marriage ended eight years later in Paris.
 Evelyn was granted a divorce on grounds of abandonment.

 Barlow married again on May 10, 1928, to Aimee Ernesta Drinker, then called Ernesta Beaux.
 She had previously been married to Ambassador William C. Bullitt.
-Ernesta was the daughter of Sturgis Drinker, one-time president of Lehigh University, and his wife, and descended from a family that traced its Philadelphia roots to the colonial period of William Penn.
-As a child her beauty caught the eye of her aunt, painter Cecilia Beaux, and Ernesta became the subject of a number of her paintings.
+Ernesta was the daughter of Sturgis Drinker, one-time president of Lehigh University.
+As a child, she was the subject of several paintings by her aunt Cecilia Beaux.

 After her divorce from Ambassador Bullitt, Drinker changed her name to Ernesta Beaux.
 She married Samuel Barlow at her aunt Cecilia's New York residence.
 At the time of their marriage, Ernesta was an interior decorator.
 She became well known on the national lecture circuit and as a writer, commenting on numerous social issues of the day.
 During World War II, she discussed drafting women for national service.